noovm/noovm.github.io/README.md

 ## Backend (Cloudflare Workers)

-NOVM uses Cloudflare Workers as a lightweight backend proxy for AI requests.
+Noo VM uses Cloudflare Workers as a lightweight backend proxy for AI requests.

 **How it works:**